AlyshaJohnson/Battleships/README.md

 ### 2.2 Future Features

 In addition to the features deployed, some features that could be deployed in a future release are:
 - Player to input their own ship placement through use of coordinates.
+This can be done in a similar manner to the input for the coordinate guess.
 - Greater logic when the computer 'picks' the coordinates.
 For example, if a hit is successful then coordinates up, down, left and right are returned before returning to a random selection.
 - Coin toss to determine which user fires a missile first - this could be done by using the randint(0, 1), where 0 is heads and 1 is tails, against a user input or heads or tails to go first.